4dn-dcic/fish_omics_format/docs/source/intro.rst

   Figure 2: Schematic representation of 12 tables composing the Fish Omics Format for Chromatin Tracing (Figure credit: Sarah Aufmkolk).

-In chromatin tracing experiments, polymer tracing algorithms are used to string together the localization of individual DNA bright Spots to reconstruct the three-dimensional (3D) path of chromatin fibers.
+In **ball-and-stick Chromatin Tracing** experiments, polymer tracing algorithms are used to string together the localization of individual DNA bright Spots to reconstruct the three-dimensional (3D) path of chromatin fibers.

 In order to capture chromatin traces as well as additional metrics captured during the course of the experiment, the FOF-CT format is organized around multiple tables.